XAITK/xaitk.github.io/_capabilities/cmu-xai-backdoor-poisoning.md

 ---

 ## Overview
 We propose an approach to analyze and identify backdoor poisoned classifiers with adversarial examples.
-Based on this approahc, we develop a classifier forensics tool, where our tool helps users visualize adversarial examples and test the predictions under different custom patches.
+Based on this approach, we develop a classifier forensics tool, where our tool helps users visualize adversarial examples and test the predictions under different custom patches.
 For more details on our approach and tool, see our [technical report](https://arxiv.org/abs/2010.09080) and [demo](https://github.com/Eric-mingjie/xai-classifier-forensics-tool).

 ## Intended Use